 - Blood oxygen is typically taken from your finger.
 Getting a reading from your wrist may prove to be difficult or less accurate.
 A $20 pulse oximeter is probably a better bet if you’re looking to monitor blood oxygen.

-Overall impression: Apple Watch SE comes in three aluminum case colors (space gray, silver, and gold) and there are 29 different band options, which gives you 87 combinations to choose from.
+Summary: Apple Watch SE comes in three aluminum case colors (space gray, silver, and gold) and there are 29 different band options, which gives you 87 combinations to choose from.

 - Silver, space gray, and gold aluminum.